 Arguments:

-- topic (required): What to search for in the documentation (e.g., 'cache configuration', 'Hot Rod client')
+- topic (required): What to search for in the documentation (for example, 'cache configuration', 'Hot Rod client')

 - context (optional): Additional context about your goal or use case